rass-dev/TechConnect/README.md

 * Make sure XAMPP/Laragon and MySQL are running
 * Ensure `.env` is properly configured
+* A ready-to-use database file is included in `/database` folder
-* Email feature may require mail setup
+* Email feature may require mail configuration